dhamith93/QuickNote/README.md

 ![QuickNote](icons/QuickNote_icon.png)

 QuickNote is a simple note app that uses subset of markdown syntax for formatting.
 It can save your notes in markdown format and export them to html, pdf or docx format.
-QuickNote uses pandoc for docx exports.
-There is syntax highlighting in exported html and WebEngine preview thanks to [highlight.js](https://highlightjs.org).
-Internet connection required to syntax highlighting to be activated on exported html file or WebEngine preview.
+QuickNote uses pandoc for docx exports and wkhtmltopdf for pdf exports.
+There is syntax highlighting in exported/pretty previewed html thanks to [highlight.js](https://highlightjs.org).
+Internet connection required to syntax highlighting to be activated on exported/pretty previewed html file.

 ### Features
 - Markdown Formatting
-- Live Preview
+- Live Preview [basic html]
+- Pretty Preview [html+css+js]
 - Export to HTML, PDF and docx
 - Save as .md
 - Recent note list